 Families and equality

 Thanks to parental leave, parental allowances and high quality childcare services, Germany supports families and helps parents to participate equally in working life.
 Policy is also keeping pace with social changes.
-Over the past decade, the proportion of mothers in employment rose by about 5%, reaching around 75% in 2020.
-Over two-thirds of women with children who are in employment work part-time.
+In 2022, roughly seven out of ten mothers with children under the age of 18 were in gainful employment.
+Since 1997, the proportion of employed mothers with under-age children has increased from 58% to 69%.
+Over two thirds of women who have children and are in employment work part-time.

 Parental leave was introduced in 2007 and makes it easier for people to balance the demands of starting a family and developing their careers.
 The scheme allows both partners to take a break from their careers for up to three years.
 During this period parents are also given special protection against being made redundant.
 The parental allowance (“Elterngeld”) is designed to compensate when parents lose income because they are caring for children.
 It is worth between 300 and 1,800 euros, depending on previous income.
 This support is available for both parents for up to a total of 14 months.
 If both parents share in caring for their children, each parent can claim parental support for between 2 and 12 months.
 More and more fathers are taking up this offer and setting their jobs to one side for a few weeks or months.